opsassad/Task-Doc-Shikho/docs/Attendance/4-Case-Records.md

 - **Update Type:** Manually updated by HR team
 - **Applies to:** All telesales agents
-- **Note:** Indicates agents worked on official holidays with allowance entitlements
+- **Note:** Indicates agents worked on official holidays with allowance entitlements or condition applied.

 #### 🟫 5.
 General Leave/Holidays – Agent Specific